2026 Theme:

 Each year, CSUCI's Annual Conference for Social Justice in Education is offered at no cost to participants.
 There is no registration fee, and parking and lunch will be provided to all registered attendees.
 Our thinking is that these kinds of conversations are so essential, and we want people from all walks of life to contribute to them.
 We want parents, grandparents, P12 students, community college and university students, teachers, professors, school board members, administrators, community educators, and other members of the public to sit with each other and figure out how we can make progress together toward achieving social justice in and through education.

-This year, the conference will be in-person— offered at no charge to participants.
+Our conference will be in-person— offered at no charge to participants.
 Advanced registration will be required.
-Please follow this link for the registration form.

 The purpose of this annual event is to showcase the social justice oriented work being done in and around schools and educational institutions in the region, to network with others who believe in the power and necessity of such work, and to learn from one another about how best to teach and learn in ways that promote equity, peace, and integrity in public education.